do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 A similar approach would also make sense with regard to the “Compact with Africa”, which Germany’s Federal Government proposed at the G20 summit in Hamburg last year.
 This initiative focuses on private sector reforms to stimulate private sector mobilisation and job creation.
 With World Bank support, African governments have begun to identify relevant bottlenecks.
-Systematically basing the “Compact with Africa” on systematic World Bank analysis and linking it with World Bank orchestrated policy reform and investment programmes would give this initiative a great boost.
+Basing the “Compact with Africa” on systematic World Bank analysis and linking it with World Bank orchestrated policy reform and investment programmes would give this initiative a great boost.

 One lesson of the HIPC multilateral debt relief is that this kind of joint policymaking worked out well, and that in order to tackle the new challenges ahead, applying a similar approach would be helpful. (jz)

 Correction 2.11.2018: HIPC stands for “heavily-indebted poor countries” rather than “highly- indebted poor countries”, as was stated in a previous version.
 The mistake was made in the editing process.
 We apologise to readers and the author.